 '--gc-sections' decides which input sections are used by examining symbols and relocations.
 The section containing the entry symbol and all sections containing symbols undefined on the command-line will be kept, as will sections containing symbols referenced by dynamic objects.
 Note that when building shared libraries, the linker must assume that any visible symbol is referenced.
 Once this initial set of sections has been determined, the linker recursively marks as used any section referenced by their relocations.
-See '--entry' and '--undefined'.
+See '--entry', '--undefined', and '--gc-keep-exported'.

 This option can be set when doing a partial link (enabled with option '-r').
-In this case the root of symbols kept must be explicitly specified either by an '--entry' or '--undefined' option or by a ENTRY command in the linker script.
+In this case the root of symbols kept must be explicitly specified either by one of the options '--entry', '--undefined', or '--gc-keep-exported' or by a ENTRY command in the linker script.